Financial Aid Q&A

 A new FAFSA needs to be completed every year.
-New FAFSA’s are available online January 1st of every year.
-Once you receive your tax documentation, it is advised that you file your FAFSA.
-Deadline for state aid programs are March 1st (PROMISE) and April 16th (WV Higher Education Grant).
+New FAFSA’s are available online October 1st of every year.
+Deadline for state aid programs are March 1st (PROMISE) and April 15th (WV Higher Education Grant).

-For the 2012-2013 school year you will need financial information from 2011.
+For the current academic year you will need financial information from the tax year two years prior.
+For example if it is the 2023-2024 academic year you would need your 2021 tax information.
 You may need to refer to:

 - Your Social Security card.
 It is important that you enter your Social Security Number correctly!

 - Your W-2 forms and other records of money earned

 - Your (and if married, your spouse’s) Federal Income Tax Return: IRS 1040, Foreign Tax Return, IRS 1040NR, or IRS 1040NR-EZ or Tax Return for Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands, the Marshall Islands, the Federal States of Micronesia, or Palau

 - Your Parents’ Federal Income Tax Return (if you are a dependent student)